23 - 24 June 2026

 - How did the team come together to collaborate and set out to resolve the issue?

-- Show evidence of how the team has collaborated to achieve the desired outcome and what was measure of successle.
+- Show evidence of how the team has collaborated to achieve the desired outcome and what was measure of success.

-The Technology Innovation Award aims to recognise and celebrate professionals working on primary sector projects that focus on supporting rural communities – including producers, scientists, investors, industry bodies, external providers and sector leaders.
-This award recognises people who have worked on an innovative technology project /projects designed to make New Zealand agriculture more efficient and effective.
+This Award aims to recognise and celebrate professionals working on primary sector projects that focus on supporting rural communities – including producers, scientists, investors, industry bodies, external providers and sector leaders.
+This award recognises people who have worked on an technology project /projects designed to make New Zealand agriculture more efficient and effective.

 Nominations must address the following: